TheLartians/ModernCppStarter/README.md

 As there are a lot of possible options and configurations, this is not (yet) in the scope of this template.
 See the [CPack documentation](https://cmake.org/cmake/help/latest/module/CPack.html) for more information on setting up CPack installers.

+> This is too much, I just want to play with C++ code and test some libraries.

+Perhaps the [MiniCppStarter](https://github.com/TheLartians/MiniCppStarter) is something for you!

 ## Coming soon

 - Script to automatically adjust the template for new projects